+The AfCFTA Rules of Origin are currently under negotiations.
+The negotiations are almost complete now at 87.7% of all tariff lines.
 The AfCFTA is built upon the existing eight regional economic communities (RECs) as recognised by the African Union: